Can you name 30 nonprofits that support metabolic health?

-Foundations’ strategic planning efforts enhance the likelihood of large donations to our space.
+These nonprofits, foundations, and charities, and organizations support metabolic health Foundations’ strategic planning efforts enhance the likelihood of large donations to our space.
 For example, groups supporting metabolic health can share lessons learned.
-Build on Metabolic Health Communication Guide, existing guidelines, and Agree to Disagree lists.
+Build on Metabolic Health Communication Guide, existing guidelines for ketogenic diet therapies, and Agree to Disagree lists.

 Using metabolic interventions and health to treat metabolic conditions.
 Might have a geographic focus.